Scott Morrison's attempting a rebranding of a very damaged salesman

 He has blitzed the media, announced a $2 billion fire recovery and relief package, and spoken of “resilience and adaptation”.

-None of it makes up for the failure to provide the funding required for more firebombing aircraft or for an already-in-place contemporary national fire disaster plan.
+None of it makes up for the failure to provide the funding required for more water-bombing aircraft or for an already-in-place contemporary national fire disaster plan.

 The PM’s problem is the huge hit his credibility has taken.